 Another, out of Amazon’s Lab126 R&D arm in California, would use images to learn about a particular fashion style and create similar images from scratch.

-AI Is Already Influencing Fashion Brands
+How AI Is Influencing Brands

-- real-time fashion industry trends
+- Real-time fashion industry trends

-- customer sentiment around Tommy Hilfiger products and runway images
+- Customer sentiment around Tommy Hilfiger products and runway images

-- resurfacing themes in trending patterns, silhouettes, colors, and styles
+- Resurfacing themes in trending patterns, silhouettes, colors, and styles

 The company details how it works (shown below) in the “Algorithms Tour” on its website.

 The company has said that the AI-designed pieces perform comparably in “keeper” sales to the garments from its fashion-brand suppliers.
-That’s likely because Stitch Fix has such vast troves of customer data informing its AI, thanks to its subscription-based, feedback-focused business model
+That’s likely because Stitch Fix has such vast troves of customer data informing its AI, thanks to its subscription-based, feedback-focused business model.

-“We’re uniquely suited to do this,” said Eric Colson, Chief Algorithms Officer at Stitch Fix.
+“We’re uniquely suited to do this,” said Eric Colson, chief algorithms officer at Stitch Fix.
 “This didn’t exist before because the necessary data didn’t exist.
 A Nordstrom doesn’t have this type of data because people try things on in the fitting room, and you don’t know what they didn’t buy or why.
 We have this access to great data and we can do a lot with it.”